sweng-epfl/public/project/02-Modularity/Handout.md

 Please take a moment to think about the modules and interfaces you will need and what kind of methods they should expose to their client (the rest of your app).
 We advise you to write that down on a sheet of paper, or try to explain it to a rubber duck on your desk, to convince you that it works and will fulfill its purpose.

-Remember, what you will code will need to be able to retrieve the location of the user, retrieve the weather at a given location, as well as convert an address to a location.
+Remember that your code will need to retrieve the location (latitude and longitude) of the user, let them input a custom address, convert an address to a location, and finally retrieve the weather at a given location.

 ## Design and write the interfaces